Admission Process Overview

 - Submission of middle school transcripts, to include assessment from grades six and seven and as much of the 8th grade year as possible.
 The “Release of Records” is to be completed and signed by the parent and submitted to the applicant’s middle school office to authorize the applicant’s current school to release the student’s records to DeLaSalle.

 - Each applicant must submit one letter of recommendation from a grade school teacher regarding academic potential and personal character.
-NOTE: If the applicant wishes to be considered both for admission and for potential merit scholarship, then the applicant must submit three letters of recommendation, not just one.
+NOTE: If the applicant wishes to be considered both for admission and for potential merit scholarship (Presidential scholarships), then the applicant must submit three letters of recommendation, not just one.

 - Applicant must take an Entrance Exam and earn scores above the minimum national percentile composite, and also in each of the sub-sections of the exam.
 The entrance exam is used as a tool for admission, for appropriate 9th grade course placement, and to a lesser extent, for academic scholarship determination.

-Ninth grade applications that do not meet the above criteria will be evaluated by the Admission Review Committee, co-chaired by the Principal and Vice President for Enrollment, and including the Director of Admission, the Director of Guidance Counseling, the Dean of Students, the Director of Curriculum and Instruction and other admission and administrative staff.
+Ninth grade applications that do not meet initial admission criteria will be evaluated by the Admission Review Committee, co-chaired by the Principal and Vice President for Enrollment, and including the Associate Director of Admission, the Director of Guidance Counseling, the Dean of Students, the Director of Curriculum and Instruction and other admission and administrative staff.
 Most applicants will be offered unconditional admission.
 However, some may be denied admission or offered conditions of admission based upon analysis of additional academic information.

 All early applicant applications will receive the Admission Review Committee’s decision within one week’s time and begin registering students for 9th grade shortly thereafter.
 Families may still apply for 9th grade admission after this date, but they are not guaranteed registration placement.
 Transfer applicants may apply at any time, and they must also schedule a personal interview with a member of the Admission Review Committee.